top of page

 • The age recommended for spaying and neutering is 2 years old.
 Waiting until after puberty to spay/neuter can reduce orthopedic health problems, can reduce certain cancers, and can possibly improve behavior.

 • Anyone looking to breed a Pomeranian should be mindful that you cannot breed two merle dogs together.
 Doing so causes double merles, which can lead to blind, deaf, or generally unhealthy puppies.
+Pomeranians are known as the heartbreak breed because they are born super tiny, sometimes weighing less than 2 ounces.
+It takes a lot of time, attention and experience to keep these babies alive and thriving.

 bottom of page